World Suicide Prevention Day

 Have Your Say

 Do you know anyone struggling with mental health and depression?
-Let us know in the comments section below.
+Talk to a teacher, parent, counsellor or adult that you trust.